mongodb-labs/disasm/README.md

 ### Options

 * -f <file(s)>, --files <file(s)>
-    * File(s) that you want to appear on the homepage to disassemble.
+    * File(s) that you want to disassemble.

 Features
 --------

-Features marked with an asterisk (*) require that the .dwarf_info and .dwarf_aranges sections be defined in order to use it.
+Features marked with an asterisk (*) require that the .dwarf_info section be defined in order to use it.

 ### Disassembly